-DENTAL SCIENCES I
+DENTAL SCIENCES I 5CR

-Covers the process of exposing and processing dental radiographs.
-In addition, the student will explore information which will assist in accurately identifying oral anatomy, oral embryology, histology, and key elements of personal oral hygiene and nutrition.
+The student will explore information which will assist in accurately identifying oral anatomy, oral embryology, histology, common facial landmarks, and key elements of personal oral hygiene and nutrition.

-DENTAL ASSISTING SKILLS I 7CR
+DENTAL ASSISTING SKILLS I 4CR

-Introduces the student to the dental treatment room.
-This includes the proper names, description, use, and care of dental instruments and equipment used in restorative dental procedures.
-In addition, the course will cover techniques that will enable them to successfully achieve the goal of proper moisture control to provide better visibility of the operating field and reduce the transmission of infectious diseases.
-Students will learn to take alginate impressions, pour and trim diagnostic study casts, perform coronal polish and fluoride treatments, and be able to accurately record vital signs, including blood pressure, pulse and respiration.
+Introduces the student to the techniques that will enable them to successfully achieve the goal of proper moisture control to provide better visibility of the operating field, reduce the transmission of infectious diseases, and maintain a safe laboratory environment.
+Students will learn to take alginate impressions, pour and trim diagnostic study casts, and be able to accurately record vital signs, including blood pressure, pulse and respiration.
 Students will be able to accurately identify dental charting symbols.